MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/response.md

 * Semi-automated - approval is required for any remediation action.

-Alerting usually depends on the instrumentation data based on security events, performance metrics, availability information, and logs.Data-driven actions are the result of analyzing holistic, end-to-end perspectives of each monitored resource by aggregating and processing different types of collected data types, to determine the impact and what responsive action to take.
+Alerting usually depends on the instrumentation data based on security events, performance metrics, availability information, and logs.
+Data-driven actions are the result of analyzing holistic, end-to-end perspectives of each monitored resource by aggregating and processing different types of collected data types, to determine the impact and what responsive action to take.

 ## Cost efficiency